Common Name(s): Hard Maple, Sugar Maple, Rock Maple

 Grain/Texture: Grain is generally straight, but may be wavy.
 Has a fine, even texture.

-Endgrain: Diffuse-porous; small pores that are uniformly spaced; solitary and radial multiples of 2-3; tyloses or mineral deposits are absent; parenchyma marginal; both narrow and wide rays, spacing normal.
+Endgrain: Diffuse-porous; medium pores that are uniformly spaced, moderately numerous to numerous; solitary and radial multiples of 2-3; heartwood deposits sometimes present; parenchyma marginal; both narrow and wide rays, spacing normal.

 Rot Resistance: Rated as non-durable to perishable, and susceptible to insect attack.